guillermooo/sublime-undocs/source/file_management/file_management.rst

 Goto Anything
 =============

-Goto Anything lets you **navigate the filesystem** swiftly.
-Open it with :kbd:`Ctrl+P`.
+Use Goto Anything to **navigate your project's files** swiftly.
+(More about projects later.)

-As you type into the input area, names of open files and files in open folders will be searched, and a preview of the best match will be shown.
-This preview is *transient*; that is, it won't become the actual active buffer until you perform some operation on it.
+To open Goto Anything, press :kbd:`Ctrl+P`.
+As you type into the input area, all file names of files open within the editor (and of files in added folders too) will be searched, and a preview of the best match will be shown.
+This preview is *transient*; that is, it won't become the actual active view until you perform some operation on it.
 Transient views go away when you press :kbd:`Esc`.
 You will see transient views in other situations too.

-Goto Anything lives up to its name---there's more to it than locating files:
+But Goto Anything lives up to its name---there's more to it than searching
+files:

-To perform a **fuzzy search**, append ``#`` and then keep typing, like this:
+To perform a **fuzzy search** using Goto Anything, append ``#`` and keep typing, like this:

 ::

-	island#treasure
+	isl#trsr

-This instructs Sublime Text to perform a fuzzy search for *treasure* in the file whose name matches *island*.
-Pressing :kbd:`Ctrl+;` will open Goto Anything and insert ``#`` for you.
+This makes Sublime Text perform a fuzzy search for *trsr* in files whose name loosely matches *isl*.
+For example, you could find the word *treasure* inside a file named *island*.

+To perform a fuzzy search in the current view, press :kbd:`Ctrl+;`.

+Fuzzy searches can detect transposed characters for clumsy fingers.

-But there's more:
+And there's more:

-To **search symbols** in the active buffer, press :kbd:`Ctrl+R`.
-The operator ``@`` can be used as explained above too.
+To **search symbols** in the current view, press :kbd:`Ctrl+R`.
+As in the case of ``#``, the ``@`` operator can be used after file names too.

 To **go to a line number**, press :kbd:`Ctrl+G`.
-The operator ``:`` can be used as explained above too.
+Again, the operator ``:`` can be used after file names, just as ``#`` and ``@``.

-Searching for symbols will work only if the file types have symbols defined for them.
+Searching for symbols will only work if the active file type has symbols defined for it.
+Symbols are defined in *.tmLanguage* files.

+.. todo: Explain how to create symbols.

 Sidebar
 =======

-The sidebar gives you an overview of your project.
-Files and folders added to the sidebar will be available in Goto Anything, and for project-wide actions.
+The sidebar gives an overview of the active project.
+Files and folders added to the sidebar will be available in Goto Anything as well as for project-wide actions (like project-wide searches).
 Projects and the sidebar are closely related.

-There's always an open project, whether or not it's explicit.
+Note that there's always an active project, whether it's explicit or not.

 To **toggle** the sidebar, press :kbd:`Ctrl+K, Ctrl+B`.

-The sidebar can be navigated with the arrow keys, but first you need to give it the **input focus** by pressing :kbd:`Ctrl+0`.
-To return input focus to the buffer, press :kbd:`Esc`.
+The sidebar can be navigated with the arrow keys, but first you need to give it the **focus** by pressing :kbd:`Ctrl+0`.
+To return the focus to the view, press :kbd:`Esc`.
 Alternatively, you can use the mouse to the same effect, but why would you?

-The sidebar provides basic file management operations through the context menu.
+The sidebar provides basic file management operations through its context menu.

 Projects
 ========

-Essentially, projects group together sets of files and folders.
-Once you've set up a project by adding folders in a way that suits you, save it and give it a name.
+Projects group sets of files and folders to keep your work organized.
+Set up a project by adding folders in a way that suits you, and then save your new configuration.

 To save a project, go to **Project | Save Project As...**.